testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/tutorial_docgen.md

 </p>

 docgen is a tool that refers to a template WORD (.docx) file and creates a new WORD (.docx) and various documents such as PDF/HTML/DjVu through Markdown + HTML + Lua script.
-> :fa-send-o:Tip : To use all of docgen's features, additional installation of Microsoft's WORD, Excel/Visio(optional) is required.
+> :fa-send-o:Tip : To use all of docgen's features, additional installation of Microsoft's WORD, Excel/Visio(optional) and LibreOffice is required.
 This manual below was also produced by DocGen.

 To write appropriate content, please see the more detailed manual below.